Article I - Name and Purpose

 .
 The Term of Office of Directors shall be one (1) calendar year.
 No Director

-shall serve more than three (3) full, consecutive terms.
+shall serve more than three (3) full, consecutive terms, unless no

 .
 Membership meetings shall be held at the call of the Board with mail or